MrC8/friendly-template/README.md

 =================================
 Base on http://underscores.me/, it include gulp and sass.
 It also include a light Bootstrap 3.0 (mainly for the grid style) and FontAwesome 4.5.0.

 With this template you can code your style with sass in the local folder "src".
-A task create two css files, one style.css which is a classic css file and a style.min.css file that is upload on the server by vinyl-ftp.
-Only style.min.css is used by wordpress.
+A task create two local css files, one style.css which is a classic css file and a style.min.css file that is upload on the server by vinyl-ftp.
+Only style.min.css is used by the theme.

-So you can code your site in live on the server.
+So you can code your site with sass in local and see in live on the server.

 You just have to put your FTP param in the gulpfile.js